 - 2.3.1.
-No sub-therapeutic or non-therapeutic antibiotics, hormones, or growth promotors1 may be used in any form to control or prevent disease, or to promote growth or feed efficiency. - 2.3.2.
+No sub-therapeutic or non-therapeutic antibiotics, hormones, or growth promoters1 may be used in any form to control or prevent disease, or to promote growth or feed efficiency. - 2.3.2.
 Animals must receive preventative health care for disease and/or parasites. - 2.3.3.
 Ill animals must be provided immediate and necessary care. - 2.3.4.
 Low-stress handling practices must be used before, during, and after transport to slaughter facilities. - 2.3.5.
 Electric prods must not be used routine handling and used only as a last resort in emergency situations where the safety of animals or workers is at risk. - 2.3.6.
-Any physical alterations to animals must be done by a veterinarian or trained professional and employ pain management during and after procedure to minimize stress and pain to animals. - 2.3.6.1.
+Any physical alterations to animals must be done by a veterinarian or trained professional and employ pain management during and after procedures to minimize stress and pain to animals. - 2.3.6.1.
 PCC prohibits tail docking unless absolutely necessary and even then, it is recommended to remove only a minimal portion of the tail. - 2.3.6.2.
-PCC prohibits ear notching and use of nose rings. - 2.3.6.3.
-Castration is permitted if necessary but should be done before piglets are 7 days old. - 2.3.6.4.
-Teeth clipping and teeth filing are discouraged but permitted if necessary. - 2.3.6.5.
-PCC recommends seeking livestock management practices that eliminate or reduce the need for physical alterations that are used to reduce injuries among animals, such as maintaining adequate stocking densities to reduce stress and aggression in animals.
+PCC prohibits ear notching and use of nose rings.